 In 2008, Wesley Snipes was convicted on three misdemeanor counts of failing to file tax returns from 1999 to 2001.
 During this time, he kept $7 million in taxes from the federal government, reported the New York Daily News.

-The actor was sentenced to three years in a Pennsylvania federal prison.
-He began serving in December 2010, but in April 2013, he was released to house arrest which E!
-Online reported was scheduled to end July 19, 2013.
+The “Blade” actor was sentenced to three years in a Pennsylvania federal prison.
+He began serving in December 2010, before being released to house arrest in April 2013, which Reuters reported was scheduled to end July 19, 2013.

 Mike ‘The Situation’ Sorrentino

 “Jersey Shore” star Mike ‘The Situation’ Sorrentino pled guilty to tax evasion in January 2018, reported TMZ.
 The reality star was accused of failing to pay taxes in full on nearly $9 million in earnings from 2010 to 2012.
-He’ll be sentenced on April 25, 2018, and he faces up to five years in prison and a maximum $250,000 fine, according to the site.
+He was sentenced to eight months in prison, and he began serving his term in January 2019 and was released on September 12, 2019.

 In March 2013, actor Stephen Baldwin pled guilty to not paying New York state income taxes for 2008, 2009 and 2010, totaling $400,000, reported the Los Angeles Times.